-Good nutrition before, during and after treatment can help you to cope better with side effects, increase energy and maintain wellbeing.
-Vegetables and fruit contain not only vitamins and minerals, but also phytochemicals – natural substances such as antioxidants that may destroy cancer-causing agents (carcinogens).
+Good nutrition before, during and after treatment can help you cope better with side effects, increase energy and maintain wellbeing.
+Vegetables and fruit contain vitamins, minerals and phytochemicals – natural substances such as antioxidants that may destroy cancer-causing agents (carcinogens).

 Learn more about:

 During treatment some people follow a restricted diet, which may stop them getting enough nutrients for their body to work properly.

 This involves drinking fresh juice several times a day, taking supplements, and having coffee enemas.
 There is no scientific evidence that Gerson therapy is an effective treatment for cancer, and evidence shows that coffee enemas can be dangerous if used excessively.

 High doses of vitamins

 Some people believe that taking high doses of certain vitamins will strengthen the body’s immune system during cancer treatment.
 However, there is little evidence to support this claim.
 In fact, many vitamins and minerals can be toxic at high levels, and may affect how chemotherapy, radiation therapy and other medicines work.

 This diet claims eating high alkaline foods such as green vegetables, fruits, oily fish and nuts lowers the acidity levels in the body.
 A low acid level is said to stop cancer growth, but there’s no evidence to support this claim.

 Generally, this diet consists of wholegrains, fruits and vegetables, and soups made with legumes and fermented soy (miso).
 This diet may cause you to lose weight.
 There is no evidence this diet cures cancer.